deepanman/pulp-fiction/scrum/challenges.md

 It lifts the morale of the team.

 1. Appreciate each and every good work done by the team.
-    - Everybody contributes & participates without having fear/worrying about mising how to showcase his/work
+    - Everybody contributes & participates without having fear/worrying about mising how to showcase his/her work
-    - Easily acheives team work selfless
+    - Enables team to work selfless
 2. Discuss about things that could have been done better.
-    - It serves has a constant reminder for everyone on the team to identify oppurtunities to do better.
+    - It serves as a constant reminder for everyone on the team to identify oppurtunities to do better.
     - Helps to highlight the mistakes of the team.
-    - many times teammates do voluntarily , they themselves identify their mistakes & aplogizes.
+    - Teammates voluntarily identify their mistakes.
     - Increases transparency

 > It had a very huge imapact.